Lunar Panoramic Photography - Apollo 11

 NASA's Apollo Lunar Surface Journal (ALSJ) records the details of each mission's period on the lunar surface as a timeline of the activities undertaken, the dialogue between the crew and Mission Control, and the relevant documentary records.
-Each photograph taken on the mission is catalogued there and each photographic sequence (i.e. 'panorama') is also recorded.
-The panoramas would be in the form of a number of overlapping images that would be airbrushed together as a panoramic mosaic once the film had been processed back on Earth.
+It catalogues each photograph taken and each multi-frame, panoramic, sequence is also recorded.
+The panoramas would be in the form of a number of overlapping frames that would be airbrushed together as a mosaic once the film had been processed back on Earth.
 By recording the site in this way, all other aspects of the mission to the surface could be placed in context.
-This page tabulates the Apollo 11 panoramas and, where appropriate, provides updated representations that have been blended using more recent, digital, technologies than the originals.
+This page tabulates the Apollo 11 panoramas and, where appropriate, provides updated representations that have been blended using more recent, digital, technologies than the originals used.

 Although the taking of panoramic photos on the surface featured highly in the plans of all the landings, the process by which the astronauts were trained to take them is not well recorded (Phinney is probably the best source).
-Although some members of the astronauts corps were acknowledged as being "camera buffs", the majority had little or no experience of the principles of photography, and all required training in the use of the chosen camera, the Hasselblad 500 EL, long considered as one of the best cameras available.
-As good as the cameras were, the astronauts had to overcome dealing without a viewfinder, and manually changing the aperture and exposure settings to make allowance for the low Sun angles, all while wearing a spacesuit.
-Each frame for a panoramic mosaic would require individual changes, for example.
+Although some members of the astronaut corps were acknowledged as being "camera buffs", the majority had little or no experience of the principles of photography, and all required training in the use of the chosen camera, the Hasselblad 500 EL, then considered as one of the best cameras available.
+As good as the cameras were, the astronauts had to overcome using them without a viewfinder, manually changing the aperture and exposure settings to make allowance for the low Sun angles for every shot, all while wearing a spacesuit.

 Overview

-Despite its historic nature, the primary purpose of Apollo 11 was simple; to perform a manned lunar landing and return.
+Despite its historic nature, the primary purpose of Apollo 11 was simple: to perform a manned lunar landing and return.
 All other aspects were considered as bonuses, including the Extravehicular Activity/EVA on the surface (AKA Moonwalk) which was kept to the barest minimum of placing a few experimental devices, grabbing a few rocks, and taking a few photographs.
 The Apollo 11 Lunar Surface Operations Plan not only includes the taking of at least 4 panoramas within the 'Nominal Timeline', but includes basic instructions on how this should be achieved - "Take 12 photo panorama from position 20 feet in front of the +Z pad.".
 In all, Neil Armstrong and Buzz Aldrin took 122 photographs whilst walking on the lunar surface, a fair proportion of which would be used in those panoramas.
 They also took pictures of the surface from within the cabin of the Lunar Module both before and after the EVA and, again, many of these were intended for the inclusion in panoramas.
 Some of the image sequences were considered as "Contingency" shots, taken quickly as a priority in case a hasty departure from the surface was required.